-Prosecutors oppose retrial for former West Virginia justice
+Former West Virginia Supreme Court justice’s job posted

 CHARLESTON, W.Va.
-(AP) - Attorneys for the federal government called a former West Virginia Supreme Court justice convicted on felony charges “vindictive and vengeful” in a response to his second motion for a new trial.
+(AP) - Applications are being accepted to fill a vacancy on the West Virginia Supreme Court after the resignation of a justice who was convicted on felony charges.

+The Judicial Vacancy Advisory Commission will accept applications through a Dec.
+3 deadline, Gov. Jim Justice’s office said Tuesday in a news release.
+Interviews will be held on Dec.
+11.

+The commission will make recommendations to Justice, who will appoint Allen Loughry’s successor to serve until a May 2020 special election.
+A candidate will be elected in that race to serve the remainder of Loughry’s unexpired term through 2024.

+He still faces sentencing in federal court for his conviction last month on 11 criminal charges, including mail and wire fraud involving his personal use of state cars and fuel cards.

+In a response to Loughry’s second motion for a new trial, attorneys for the federal government called Loughry “vindictive and vengeful.”

-The Parkersburg News and Sentinel reports two prosecutors said in a response filed Friday that a judge should deny Allen Loughry’s motion.
-Loughry resigned in November.
+Two prosecutors said in a response filed Friday that a judge should deny Loughry’s motion, the Parkersburg News and Sentinel reported .

 Loughry filed a motion Nov.
-6. for a new trial and asked to be acquitted of nine of the 11 federal charges.
-He was convicted in October of mail and wire fraud involving his personal use of state cars and fuel cards.
+6. for a new trial and asked to be acquitted of nine of the federal charges.

-Loughry’s attorney said the court’s lack of travel polices meant Loughry wasn’t violating the law.
+Loughry’s attorney said the court’s lack of travel policies meant Loughry wasn’t violating the law.
 Loughry filed an earlier motion for a new trial.
 That motion is under seal.

+Loughry is the third justice to leave the five-member court in recent months.
+Justice Menis Ketchum announced his resignation before House of Delegates’ impeachment hearings.
+Robin Davis retired after the House approved impeachment charges against her.

+Justice Margaret Workman, Davis, Loughry and Justice Beth Walker were impeached in August over questions involving lavish office renovations that evolved into accusations of corruption, incompetence and neglect of duty.
+Some of the justices were accused of abusing their authority by failing to rein in excessive spending.

 Information from: News and Sentinel (Parkersburg, W.Va.), http://www.newsandsentinel.com